pwilmart/ABRF_2020/README.md

 ![slide 24](images/Slide24.png)

 I have two repositories with scripts for doing this.
 One does the BLAST run and makes a summary table.
 The other gets the human annotation information and maps it to the sea lion orthologs.
 We start with a proteomics results table from my pipeline and add statistical testing results to the table.
 Then we add ortholog and annotation columns to the table.
-At the end, we have a more informative report to send to clients and publish.
+At the end, we have a more complete report to send to clients and publish.

 [PAW Blast](https://github.com/pwilmart/PAW_BLAST) <br />
 [Annotations](https://github.com/pwilmart/annotations)